Which of the following statements is correct regarding different ... | Study Prep in Pearson+

 1

 Step 1: Understand the characteristics of a perfectly competitive market.
-In this market structure, there are many sellers, the products offered are identical (homogeneous), and firms are price takers, meaning they cannot influence the market price and must accept it as given.
+In this market structure, there are many firms selling identical products, and each firm is a price taker, meaning it cannot influence the market price because the product is homogeneous and there are many sellers.

+Step 2: Analyze the nature of an oligopoly.
+In an oligopoly, a few firms dominate the market, and their decisions are interdependent.
+Firms often consider the actions and reactions of their rivals when making pricing and output decisions, so the statement that they always act independently is incorrect.

-Step 2: Review the definition of a monopoly.
-A monopoly consists of a single firm that is the sole seller of a product with no close substitutes, giving it significant control over the market price.
-There are high barriers to entry preventing other firms from entering the market.
+Step 3: Examine the features of a monopoly.
+A monopoly consists of a single firm that is the sole seller of a product with no close substitutes.
+This firm has significant control over the price, so the statement that there are many firms competing and no control over price is false.

-Step 3: Examine monopolistic competition.
-This market structure has many firms competing, but unlike perfect competition, the products are differentiated (not identical).
-There are low or no barriers to entry, allowing new firms to enter freely.

-Step 4: Analyze the oligopoly market structure.
-An oligopoly consists of a few large firms that dominate the market.
-Each firm has some influence over the market price because their decisions affect one another, and products may be either identical or differentiated.
+Step 4: Review monopolistic competition.
+In this market structure, many firms sell products that are differentiated (not identical), which gives each firm some control over its price.
+Therefore, the claim that firms sell identical products with no differentiation is incorrect.

+Step 5: Summarize the correct statement: In a perfectly competitive market, firms are price takers and cannot influence the market price.
+This aligns with the fundamental definition of perfect competition.

 Watch next